derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/EventPlugin/Index.rst

  - :Property:
-         E-Mail address of e-mails sent to the user
+         E-Mail address of emails sent to the user

    :View:
          Registration

    :Description:
-         E-Mail address of e-mails sent to the user.
-This should be the e-mail address of the site admin or a general information e-mail address.
-The user will see this e-mail address as sender.
+         E-Mail address of emails sent to the user.
+This should be the email address of the site admin or a general information email address.
+The user will see this email address as sender.

    :Key:
          notification.senderEmail